SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 ```

-1. Create a class called **Graph** that has an array list of nodes and in the constructor initialize nodes.
+2. Create a class called **Graph** that has an array list of Node and in the constructor initialize the array list.

 ```java
 import java.util.ArrayList;